Jayme

 756 reviews1,460 followers

-5+ stars!
-Most powerful audio book Iâve ever listened to.
 I have no words to adequately describe how impactful this book is.
-Iâm emotionally drained after listening to this.
+I’m emotionally drained after listening to this.
 The audio was outstanding.
 The cast of 45 narrators was extremely powerful and heart wrenching.
 This book should be required reading in history classes.
-Thank you to my local library for the audio loan.

-- 2021-favourites audio
+2021-favourites audio

 Johann (jobis89)